An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 How to Audit Crawlability

-Look for reports of crawl issues caused by unnecessary URLs, broken links, redirect chains or incorrect canonical configurations.
-The right crawler will be fully customizable and allow you to set the crawl depth, speed and frequency.
-We’re proud to say that our built-in crawler allows for all of that, all with no limitations!
+Look for reports of crawl issues caused by unnecessary URLs, broken links, redirect chains, or incorrect canonical configurations.
+The right crawler will be fully customizable and allow you to set the crawl depth, speed, and frequency.

 Google Search Console also surfaces crawling errors it has found.